AlexandreBoulle/RepTim/README.md

 ### Installation from source code

 #### Linux / macOS installation
-Open a terminal and use these commands :
+Open a terminal and use these commands:

 ```
 git clone https://github.com/AlexandreBoulle/RepTim.git
 tar -czvf RepTim.tar.gz ./RepTim/
 ```

-Open an R console or RStudio and use this command :
+Open an R console or RStudio and use this command:

 ```
 install.packages("/your_path/Reptim.tar.gz", repo = NULL, type = "source")